usatlas/docs/jupyter/SLACJupyterExtraFuncs.md

 export PATH=$PATH:/usr/local/cuda/bin
 python3 -m pip install pycuda
 ```
 To test whether your PYCUDA works, try [this python script](pycuda.test.py.txt) in JupyterLab.
-The script contains two URLs that explain the concept of CUDA thread blocks and thread indexing.
+The script contains two URLs that explain the concepts of CUDA thread blocks and thread indexing.

 ## Use DASK with SLURM